Using an employer of record in Singapore

 Common background checks employers run in Singapore include:

 Although necessary to protect your business, background checks can be complicated and time-consuming, especially when you have to negotiate local laws.
-The simplest way to carry them out is through an Employer of Record in Singapore.
+Background checks may be supported as an add-on service when engaging an Employer of Record in Singapore.

 Employment termination in Singapore